Summary

 placeholders).

-The supported tags
+The table below lists the supported tags

 README section | Sub-section | tag | Conditions for selection to be effective |